vasyl1312/hunter_vladilen_node/README.md

 2. Add session, hidding pages for non- auth user and show for auth
 3. Save session, delete our temporary user
 4. Session in DB, hidding buttons 'edit' 'buy' for non-authenticated user
+5. Secure routes(when user is'n auth, he can type routes and it will work => fix it)

 ---

 Part `For future pet-project`

-a.
-Bugs in order to show date, count and price
+- Bugs in order to show date, count and price
-b.
-Add info about ownwer of shop
+- Add info about ownwer of shop